 January – Specialized Grant Cycle

-Applications for this cycle will be available through our online portal starting Thursday, November 16th.
+Applications for the January cycle will be available through our online portal mid-November.

 - Blackbaud Fund – Grants up to $10,000 are available annually to nonprofit organizations serving Berkeley, Charleston and Dorchester Counties serving disadvantaged, special needs or minority youth by providing educational opportunities.
 Contact: Kaela Hammond.